 The Church of All Saints nestles close by the Manor, inside its moat, accessible through the Manor’s gatehouse.
 The building’s progressive evolution since 1316, through the Middle Ages and into the 20th century and beyond, have left a well-preserved, simple, place of worship surrounded by the resting places of occupants of the parish from down the ages.
 It currently serves a parish of perhaps less than 20 souls.

 This window, viewed in the cool of the church, is as glorious as could be.
-Its symbolism (of the parable), its agrarian and natural themes and its vibrant colours join so many dots and add to Great Chalfield’s harmony and sense of place.
+Its symbolism (of the parable of the sower), its agrarian and natural themes and its vibrant colours join so many dots and add to Great Chalfield’s harmony and sense of place.
 (Don’t stained-glass windows always say that the whole is greater than the sum of the parts?)
 A visit to the artist Andrew Tayor’s website is illuminating, so to speak!

 As usual there is a hinterland of detail that I have left out or am ignorant of and parts which I may have tangled or mangled.
 Readers can find that elsewhere.
 My purposes are more impressionistic, and the photographs are supposed to be the predominant medium.
 Snaps, snapshots in time and impressions.